 Ronayne says micromanagement can be an annoying quality of any boss, but it’s also a common hallmark of toxicity.
 Micromanaging becomes toxic when the boss needs to have a say in everything going on—even when you’ve proven your ability and accountability—and when they’re quick to take credit for work done by others.
 “It really is a question of control and a lack of trust,” he says.

-3. They don’t foster growth.
+3. They don’t foster growth

 When working under a toxic boss, you might find your job to be one-note and monotonous.
 As time stretches on, you don’t get any new responsibilities or tasks, your work isn’t recognized, and you might feel stifled and stuck.
 As my former toxic manager told me when I asked for more duties: “The role is the role and it’s not going to change.”

-4. They act differently around their own managers.
+4. They act differently around their own managers

 While calling someone “two-faced” might feel a bit high-school, Ronayne says it’s an accurate descriptor and common behavior of toxic bosses.
 They tend to act differently based on who’s observing them.

 This can be especially problematic because colleagues at your boss’ level or above might not see how they’re treating their subordinates or get an unbiased view of what’s happening day-to-day.
-And for the subordinates, having a boss who’s chummy with higher-ups can feel isolating and make it more intimidating to raise concerns about their toxic behavior.
+For the subordinates, having a boss who’s chummy with higher-ups can feel isolating and make it more intimidating to raise concerns about their toxic behavior.

-5. They make you feel insecure.
+5. They make you feel insecure

 “The uncertainty and the rumination that a toxic boss brings is hugely draining to any individual on the receiving end,” he says.
-By undermining their employees’ sense of security, “They burn out people on their teams and in organizations very, very quickly.”
+By undermining their employees’ sense of security, “they burn out people on their teams and in organizations very, very quickly.”

-6. They have unreasonable expectations.
+6. They have unreasonable expectations

 Once, when my team was feeling burnt out from the high-volume output we were expected to hit every day, we raised our concerns in a team meeting.
 Our manager’s response?
 “A lot of other companies have an even higher output than us.”